juklucas/workflow_development_guide/README.md

 apt-get update && apt-get install -y git \
 	&& pip install --no-cache-dir pandas

-## Move to opt directory & clone the RepeatMasker repo (which housed the RM2Bedb.py script)
+## Move to opt directory & clone the RepeatMasker repo (which has the RM2Bedb.py script)
 cd /opt/

 git clone https://github.com/rmhubley/RepeatMasker.git

-##
-Pin the git repo to a specific commit cd RepeatMasker git reset --hard a58f3130a4fedb7784171a539052277d2cccc690
+## Pin the git repo to a specific commit
+cd RepeatMasker
+git reset --hard a58f3130a4fedb7784171a539052277d2cccc690